5 (British TV channel) programming: Documentaries from VISCruising with Susan Calman is one of a number of documentaries from Channel 5's VIS (Viacom International Studios) sister company. Other shows and series include Sinatra: King of the Crooners (a feature-length documentary about Frank Sinatra), Terry Wogan: Now You're Talking (about the late BBC Radio 2 breakfast show host), The Wonderful World of Chocolate (with its spin-off series about cakes retitled as Amazing Cakes and Bakes on the EPG) and Inside... (a documentary series which started off looking at places like Kensington Palace, Strangeways and St Paul's Cathedral, before becoming more focused on stores like Harrods, Aldi, Selfridges and John Lewis with a few episodes devoted to hotels like The Savoy). VIS have also provided the channel with a number of historical documentaries such as Our Victorian Christmas (a follow-up to Wartime Christmas from December 2020), D-Day Remembered: Minute by Minute and In the Footsteps of... a series with Gyles Brandreth, which looks at the lives of Jane Austen, Thomas Hardy, Charles Dickens and the Brontes.

 In July 2022, with Channel 5 coming to the end of its time broadcasting Neighbours, VIS put into production two programmes to be broadcast alongside The Finale as part of a Neighbours theme night on 29 July 2022.
-The first programme from VIS for Neighbours Night is a documentary called Neighbours Made Me a Star: From Ramsay St to Hollywood, with the second being a pop clips collection called Neighbours: All the Pop Hits & More, Especially For You which features tracks from Delta Goodrem, Kylie Minogue and Jason Donovan, alongside "Kiss Kiss" by Holly Valance and the video for Stefan Dennis' "Don’t It Make You Feel Good?".
+The first programme from VIS for Neighbours Night is a documentary called Neighbours Made Me a Star: From Ramsay St to Hollywood, with the second being a pop clips collection called Neighbours: All the Pop Hits & More, Especially For You which features tracks from Delta Goodrem, Kylie Minogue and Jason Donovan, alongside "Kiss Kiss" by Holly Valance and the video for Stefan Dennis' "Don't It Make You Feel Good?".

+In 2023, Paramount Global announced that it was closing VIS, its UK-based non-scripted production division, with all programmes on Channel 5 to be commissioned from various independents in the future.
+Some of the last productions VIS UK made for Channel 5 included Britpop: The Music That Changed Britain (commissioned as The Story of Britpop), a 4-part music history docu-series which lasted 2 episodes in primetime before being shifted to a late-night slot after the casino, and Nick Knowles' travel programmes in and around the Grand Canyon.